Culture, natural diversity, and scenery!

 Costa Rica Regions

 Costa Rica is split into seven different provinces or “regions”.
 The regions are Guanacaste, Alajuela, Heredia, Limon, Puntarenas, Cartago and San Jose.
 Each region is made up unique climate zones and an abundance of wildlife and rainforests.
 The country can also be split up into different zones.
-For example, My Costa Rica splits Costa Rica into 8 zones: The Northern Zone, The Central Pacific, Guanacaste, Osa Peninsula, Central Valley, Caribbean, Nicoya and the Southern Zone.
+For example, My Costa Rica splits Costa Rica into 8 zones: The Northern Zone, The Central Pacific, Guanacaste, Osa Peninsula in Southern Costa Rica with gens such as Corcovado National Park, Central Valley, Caribbean sea with stunning national parks such as Tortuguero National Park, Nicoya and the Southern Zone.
 In the Northern Zone you’ll find popular destinations like the Arenal Volcano.
 In the Central Pacific you will find Jaco and Manuel Antonio.
 Guanacaste is home to some of the most popular beaches in Costa Rica like Tamarindo, as well as the Rincon de la Vieja national park and volcano.
 Drake Bay and Uvita are in the Osa Peninsula.
 In the Central Valley you’ll find the capital city, San Jose.
 The Caribbean coast is home to Tortuguero and Puerto Viejo.
 In the Nicoya Peninsula you’ll find popular surfing destinations, Santa Teresa and Nosara.
 Finally in the Southern Zone you’ll find San Gerardo de Dota and the tallest point in Costa Rica, Cerro Chirripo.

 Costa Rica Geography